 When you pitch, you’re not just pitching a device.
 You’re pitching judgment, discipline, and direction.

 Investors look at people before they look at patents.
+They’re listening for signals.

-Can this person explain their product without jargon?
+Can this person explain their product without hiding behind jargon?
+Do they understand the market?
+Can they admit what they don’t know yet?

-Will they panic when something breaks?
+And will they stay steady when something inevitably breaks?

 Because something always breaks.